-One day, Elizabeth won’t be the only Charlotte neighborhood known for an active trolley line.
+One day, Elizabeth won’t be the only Charlotte neighborhood known for a trolley line.

-A plan for a revived mile-long trolley route on the west side has been discussed for the last three years and is inching closer to becoming a reality.
+A plan for a revived mile-long trolley route on the west side has been discussed for the last four years and is fast becoming a reality.

-Last week Lakewood Trolley, Inc., the nonprofit group dedicated to bringing the project to life, hosted preview rides along the route to drum up support and show the potential of what’s to come.
+But in the meantime, count on Lakewood Trolley to display the streetcar prominently and use it for special events.
+Last year, Lakewood Trolley hosted preview rides along the route to drum up support and show the potential of what’s to come.

-The future Lakewood Trolley would run from Blue Blaze Brewing in the Smallwood/Seversville neighborhoods to Cedar Street in Third Ward.
+The future Lakewood Trolley will run from Blue Blaze Brewing in the Smallwood/Seversville neighborhoods to Cedar Street in Third Ward.

 The route runs parallel to Stewart Creek Greenway, starting at Savona Mill and ending across the street from Draught, located just behind Bank of America Stadium.

-It would utilize existing unused tracks formerly owned by Piedmont & Northern Railroad and leased from the NC Department of Transportation.
+It will utilize existing unused tracks formerly owned by Piedmont & Northern Railroad and leased from the NC Department of Transportation.

 Unlike the CATS-operated Gold Line Streetcar that runs from Elizabeth to Uptown, the Lakewood Trolley is positioned as more of a historic attraction than a commuter line.
 It would operate independent of the city’s larger transit system, starting with 3-day service Friday through Sunday.